teliax/ringer-oapi/CONTRIBUTING.md

 ### OpenAPI File Structure

 All API specifications are in the `openapi` directory, organized by business domain:
-- `openapi/ringer/` - Core Ringer APIs
+- `openapi/ringer/` - Ringer Carrier APIs
-- `openapi/ringer-business/` - Business-focused APIs
+- `openapi/ringer-business/` - The UCaaS APIs
 - `openapi/ringer-mobile/` - Mobile-specific APIs

 ### Guidelines for Changes